 As Deputy Superintendent, Kihn serves as Dr. Hite’s second-in-command, managing day-to-day operations.

-Karyn T. Lynch Chief of Student Services
+Karyn T. Lynch Chief of Student Support Services

 Prior to joining the School District of Philadelphia, Lynch served as the Chief of Student Services at Prince George’s County Public Schools.
 As the Chief of Student Services, Lynch managed the division’s departments of Guidance Counseling Services, Family and Community Outreach, Health Services, Homeless Education, Safe and Drug Free Schools and Character Education, as well as the Office of Student Appeals, and the Office Business and Community Relations.